 - 1. Amount above what would have been collected under the previous graduated rates to the Common School Fund. - 2.
-All regular wagering taxes and fees to the State Gaming Fund for distribution as follows: - (a) 5% of each boat's monthly receipts to the local government where the boat docks. - (b) The amount appropriated to the Departments of Revenue and State Police for administering and enforcing the Riverboat Gambling Act, and to the Department of Human Services to administer programs to treat problem gambling.
+All regular wagering taxes and fees to the State Gaming Fund for distribution as follows: - (a) 5% of each boat's monthly receipts to the local government where the boat docks. - (b) The amount appropriated to the Departments of Revenue and State Police for administering and enforcing the Riverboat Gambling Act, and to the Department of Human Services to administer programs to treat problem gambling. - (c) From May 26, 2006 through May 26, 2008, of receipts from riverboats with adjusted gross receipts for calendar year 2004 of \$200 million or more, 3% to the Horse Racing Equity Fund. - (d) Before May 26, 2006 and after May 26, 2008, of receipts from (i)

-- (c) Of receipts from (i) a riverboat that was licensed but not operating on January 1, 1998 and moves to a new location or (ii) a riverboat newly licensed after June 25, 1999 (whichever occurred first): - 15% to the Horse Racing Equity Fund, and an equal amount to the Education Assistance Fund. - 2% of adjusted gross revenue (AGR) to home-rule county of over 3 million to improve criminal justice programs; equal amount to Education Assistance Fund. - 2% of AGR to the State Universities Athletic Capital Improvement Fund. - (d) Remainder of all regular taxes to Education Assistance Fund. - 3.
-Fines and penalties to Education Assistance Fund. - 4.
-Admission tax: - (a) \$1 to the municipality where the riverboat docks (or to the county if it docks in an unincorporated area). - (b) Remainder to the state.
+a riverboat that was licensed but not operating on January 1, 1998 and moves to a new location or (ii) a riverboat newly licensed after June 25, 1999 (whichever occurred first):

+- 15% to the Horse Racing Equity Fund, and an equal amount to the Education Assistance Fund. - 2% of adjusted gross revenue (AGR) to home-rule county of over 3 million to improve criminal justice programs; equal amount to Education Assistance Fund. - 2% of AGR to the State Universities Athletic Capital Improvement Fund. - (e) Remainder of all regular taxes to Education Assistance Fund. - 3.
+Fines and penalties to Education Assistance Fund. - 4 Admission tax: - (a) \$1 to the municipality where the riverboat docks (or to the county if it docks in an unincorporated area). - (b) Remainder to the state.